GitHub Pages is a great way to get a simple, static website published online - especially when you use a predesigned theme from Start Bootstrap!

 Technical Requirements: In this guide you will be editing the content of a website theme!
 You will need to have some working knowledge of HTML to do so.

 Optional Requirements: If you want to edit your theme’s style (colors, fonts, etc.), you will need to have some working knowledge of CSS - this isn’t required if you are happy with the default design of the theme you choose.

-First things first, since you are setting up a website using GitHub Pages, you will need a GitHub account if you don't already have one.
-To do this, just go to https://github.com and register for an account - it’s free!
+First things first, since we will be setting up a website using GitHub Pages, you will need a GitHub account.
+If you don't already have one, just go to https://github.com and create an account - it’s free!

 Step 2: Download GitHub Desktop

 It's common for developers to use their terminal to push and pull files to and from GitHub, but since this is a beginner level guide we’re going to be using GitHub’s super handy desktop client instead.